willknoll/vigilant-chainsaw/enforced-markdown-rules-and-how-to-fix.md

 ![Markdown Lint Details](markdownlint-details.png "Markdown Lint Details")

 Rules are checked in real time as you work.
-HOvering over highlighted issues will present information about the rule violation as well as how to fix it.
+Hovering over highlighted issues will present information about the rule violation as well as how to fix it.

 ![Markdown Lint Error](markdownlint-error.png "Markdown Lint Error")